avodonosov/reader-garbage-collector/README.md

 ```

 Creation and deletion of such a temporary garbage package
-can further be hidden in a function specified for the ':around-compile'
+can further be hidden in a function specified for the `:around-compile`
 ASDF option.

 This library provides such a function.